-The object selection mechanism (OSM) for the LGS WFS requires a focal plane, thus the collimated light reflected from the LGS dichroic is brought to focus by a single glass plano-convex lens.
+The object selection mechanism (OSM) for the LGS WFS requires a focal plane, thus the collimated light reflected from the LGS dichroic is brought to focus by a single glass planoconvex lens.
 Zemax modeling indicates that this lens will produce less wavefront error if the convex surface is a parabola (see figure 3).
-The radius of curvature of the lens was chosen to maintain the 1:1 magnification of the relay, and gives an working f/# of 13.52.The lens is located one focal length away from the woofer DM, to provide a telecentric beam for the LGS OSM and relays.
+The radius of curvature of the lens was chosen to maintain the 1:1 magnification of the relay.
+The lens is located one focal length away from the woofer DM, to provide a telecentric beam for the LGS OSM and relays.
+The lens will be incorporated into the double pane window of the AO enclosure, as the LGS WFS unit will sit outside of the cold enclosure. +-

-In the converging beam following the lens, there is adequate space for a removable mirror providing a 90° reflection to a visible laser guide star acquisition camera if one is desired.
+In the converging beam following the lens, there is adequate space for a removable mirror providing a 90° reflection to a visible laser guide star acquisition camera if one is desired (this is not planned).